 While on a trip to Paris, Kristin Ashton from Kirkland, Wash., stumbled upon some vintage postcards at a flea market.
-They liked them so much she decided to purchase them and make a collage out of them.
-Her stunning Paris wall hanging includes a photo transfer of one of her own original photographs, taken in Paris herself, and tons of fun embellishments.
+She liked them so much she decided to purchase them and make a collage out of them.
+Her stunning Paris wall hanging includes a photo transfer of one of her own original photographs, taken in Paris, and tons of fun embellishments.

 Materials and Tools:

 slide photo of Eiffel Tower

 slide printer machine

 instant photo paper

 golden acrylic paint

 - Take slide photo of Eiffel Tower.

 - Create a photo transfer (photo transfer process).

 - Take slide film and use a slide printer to create an instant photo.
 The goal is to print a photo of your slide, peeling it apart before it develops and letting it develop onto the watercolor paper.